 If you have a debt that you owe that you have stopped making payments to your creditor on then your creditor may hire a debt collector to attempt to collect on the money that you owe to your creditor(s).

 What Debt Collector Will Contact Me?

-If the creditor to who you owe money to has a debt collection department in-house you will likely be contacted by the creditors’ own debt collector.
+If the creditor to whom you owe money has a debt collection department, in-house you will likely be contacted by the creditors’ own debt collector.
 If their own in-house debt collectors are unable to collect from you, the debt might be sold to a collection agency who will then use their own debt collectors to attempt to make collection from you.

 If your debt has been sold to a debt collection agency they will send you a letter to notify you in writing of the fact before they attempt to call you to make collection.